synergyai-os/zdhc-spp-proto/patterns-and-lessons.md

 This document captures reusable patterns, techniques, and lessons learned during development to help maintain consistency and avoid repeating mistakes.

+**Important**: Context7 documentation is always the leading and most accurate source for framework-specific patterns (e.g., Svelte 5 runes, React hooks, etc.).
+This document is continuously updated and improved as we learn while building, but Context7 should be consulted first when validating framework patterns or when confidence is below 95%.

 ## Data Table Design for Complex Status Display

 **When**: Building tables with multiple status indicators, badges, or complex state information.